sweenymbuvi/Hisani/README.md

   - Main screens like `dashboard.dart`, `.dart`, `search_screen.dart`, and `volunteer_opportunities.dart`.
 - **models/**:
   - Data models that define the structure of various entities.
-- **services/FirebaseService.dart**: Handles interactions with Firebase for authentication and data management.
+- **services/local_auth.dart**: Handles interactions with Firebase for authentication and data management.
-- **services/DonationService.dart**: Manages donation-related functionality.